You Said

 We heard many different ideas for engaging Canadians in remembrance.
 Participants want to learn about Canada’s military history through personal and compelling Veteran stories and interactive digital experiences such as social media platforms, short video clips, live-streaming of commemorative events, and interactive digital experiences (virtual memorial or battlefield tours), and that these formats may speak to younger generations.
 Participants encouraged more interaction between Veterans and youth, with a focus on active youth participation in commemorative events and activities.
 To evolve remembrance, participants suggested VAC should increase collaboration with stakeholders, schools and other organizations (such as museums) to improve educational tools and learning initiatives.
 Some participants noted that making Remembrance Day a statutory holiday in all provinces would allow more Canadians to commemorate.

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share You Said on Facebook Share You Said on Twitter Share You Said on Linkedin Email You Said link

 <span class="translation_missing" title="translation missing: en-US.projects.blog_posts.show.load_comment_text">Load Comment Text</span>